 The system is a marvel (or accident waiting to happen, depending on how you look at it) of thoughts, feelings, muscles, nerves, and blood interacting in just the right way.

 Bring another person into it and the complexity is mind boggling.
-That it works so well as often and as long as it does is probably more amazing than that it doesn't always work.
+Indeed, that it works so well so often for so long.

 Here are some things that have been mentioned in various places as potentially being involved in erectile dysfunction